 This includes whether the coaching and other resources you are providing were effective, and give learners the tools needed to achieve their objectives.

 You will be asked to complete an evaluation to review how well you feel the wellbeing club membership have met the DfE quality principles for senior mental health training courses based on the the learning outcomes.

 You may also be contacted directly by the DfE to provide learner feedback.
 It's important if requested you provide this feedback to meet the funding requirements.

-We have developed Wellbeing Club to be a CPD membership that grows and evolved with you and your school needs.
+We have developed Wellbeing Club to be a CPD membership that grows and evolves with you and your school needs.
 Once you start developing whole school mental health and wellbeing you will realise it is going to take much longer than a year.
-We often say it can take a whole cohort to go through your school from start to finish to fully embed whole school wellbeing in other words up to six years.
+We often say it can take a whole cohort to go through your school from start to finish to fully embed whole school wellbeing, in other words up to six years!

 Not already joined Wellbeing Club?
 You can find out more about the programme and how to join here.

 Wellbeing Hubs in secondary schools provide a fantastic opportunity to proactively support student mental health and wellbeing needs.

 Understand how our teacher wellbeing toolkit can help your school or college tackle staff stress and build wellbeing.